 In my opinion, the longer the jello chills, the easier it is to cut.

-For best results when slicing, invert the baking dish over a cutting board (you may need to loosen the edges a bit first) to release.
+For best results when slicing, invert the baking dish over a cutting board to release.
 Then slice into any size squares you want.

 I cut them into pretty small squares and ended up with about 36.